 Are you concerned about a friend’s drinking or drug use?
 It can be hard to know what to say or do.
 It’s not your role to change someone, but you can approach things in such a way that they can look at things differently and consider getting help.
 Visit Resources for “How to Approach Someone Who’s Drinking/Drug Use is of Concern” and contact the Alcohol & Other Drug Coordinator if you’d like some additional guidance.

-Red Watch Band Training is a bystander intervention training that encourages students to help others in unsafe alcohol-related situations.
-Participants learn important information and process realistic situations to enhance the skills, confidence and empathy necessary to respond quickly and effectively when someone is experiencing alcohol overdose.
+For a quick read on how to recognize and respond in an alcohol or other drug overdose situation, go here.
+To learn more about how to help in an overdose situation, participate in You Can Help!
+Prevent Overdose, a bystander intervention training that encourages students to help others in unsafe alcohol- or other drug-related situations.
+Participants learn important information and process realistic situations to enhance the skills, confidence and empathy necessary to respond quickly and effectively when someone may be overdosing.
 More information and registration is here.

 Don’t Let Getting in Trouble Keep You from Calling for Help